The GARDENERS’ BEEHIVE comes in one size: the ideal size to provide protection and and insulation for the honeybees.

 Then in autumn take them off.
 If it was a good summer they will be full, Comb with honey!
 If it was not a good summer then only a little or none.
 But that is the entire point, it is not only cool and funky thing to do it is totally ethical!
 As it has no impact on the bees ability to overwinter

 Honey Bees naturally choose live in hollow trees not beehives.
 So with natural beekeeping using a GARDENERS BEEHIVE we mimic what works best for honey bees and work with them.
 The best way is to provide nests that mimic a Tree stump.

-When you get a number of very specific thing just rite, in a nest.
+If you can get a number of very specific thing just rite.
 Honey bees will just move in on their own.

 Derived from quiet observation of bees ( Apis mellifera ) in the wild, in their natural setting, in hollow trees, not only in beehives,.